Updated on: August 2, 2024

 One of the key advantages of Mobicip is its detailed scheduling feature for iOS devices.
 Compared to other parental control apps, Mobicip gives you much more granular control over when to apply web filters and for how long.
 You can set an unlimited number of custom app and web filters in 5-minute increments based on the time of day and the day of the week.
 These settings also override any general content filters you set, and you can also use Vacation Mode to override the regular schedule when you want to give your kids more flexibility in using their iOS devices.

-Mobicip also gives you the ability to set your child’s total screen time per day with the Daily Free Time Limit feature.
+Mobicip also gives you the ability to set your child’s total iPhone and iPad screen time per day with the Daily Free Time Limit feature.
 You can set the Daily Free Time Limit in 15-minute increments for each day.
-The app considers any time that’s not scheduled as “free time,” and your child’s device usage during this time is deducted from their total time limit.
 When the daily limit is close to being used up, you and your child will get a notification, and you have the option to extend their iOS device time if you choose.

-I’m impressed with the web filtering capabilities.
+I’m impressed with the web filtering capabilities on iOS.
 It gives you the ability to set blocks on 15+ predefined categories of web content, including Mature and Adult, although Norton Family has more predefined categories at 45+.
 Mobicip also uses built-in AI to scan websites in real time for inappropriate content.
-In my testing, Mobicip consistently blocked websites not meant for kids, even when I used incognito mode in my browser.
+In my testing, Mobicip consistently blocked websites not meant for kids on my iPhone, even when I used private browsing in Incognito.

 In terms of pricing, Mobicip offers 3 subscription tiers starting at $2.99 / month.
 The 2 cheaper tiers share the same features; they differ only in the number of devices you can monitor, ranging from 5 to 10.
 The top plan adds social media monitoring and time limits on specific categories.
 You can test Mobicip’s premium features with a 7-day free trial, and there’s a 30-day money-back guarantee.